2020 Serbian local elections: Mali Iđoš

 Results of the election for the Municipal Assembly of Mali Iđoš:

 Incumbent mayor Marko Lazić of the Progressive Party was confirmed for another term in office after the election.
 A member of the Alliance of Vojvodina Hungarians was chosen as deputy mayor.

 North Banat District

-Local elections were held in the one city (Kikinda) and all five of the municipalities in the North Banat District.
+Local elections were held in the one city (Kikinda) and all five municipalities in the North Banat District.
 The Progressive Party won majority victories in all but two jurisdictions: Kanjiža (where the Alliance of Vojvodina Hungarians won a majority) and Senta (where the Alliance won a plurality victory).
 The Progressive Party participated in coalition governments in both of the latter jurisdictions.

 Kikinda

 Results of the election for the City Assembly of Kikinda:

 Nikola Lukač of the Progressive Party was chosen as mayor after the election.

 Ada

 Results of the election for the Municipal Assembly of Ada:

 Incumbent mayor Zoltán Bilicki of the Progressive Party was confirmed for another term in office after the election.

+József Tóbiás was elected at the head of the VMSZ list and afterward became president (i.e., speaker) of the local assembly.
+Nándor Kiss was elected from the fourth position on the list.